 The ambition and aims of the draft Bill were broadly welcomed as a step in the right direction, but specific concerns have been raised on particular provisions, focusing on:

-The draft Bill will undergo select Committee pre-legislative scrutiny.
+The draft Bill has undergone select Committee pre-legislative scrutiny.
 The House of Commons Environment, Food and Rural Affairs Committee and the Environmental Audit Committee launched a joint call for written evidence for pre-legislative scrutiny of the draft Environment (Principles and Governance) Bill on 20 December 2018.

 Commons Briefing papers CBP-8484